-Chris talks about how when he asked his LinkedIn network of entrepreneurs and salespeople, “What’s the best sales advice you’ve ever received?”, the answers overwhelmingly came to the same conclusion:
+Chris talks about how when he asked his LinkedIn network of entrepreneurs and salespeople, “What’s the best sales advice you’ve ever received?”, the answers overwhelmingly came to the same conclusion: be a better listener.

 It reminded me just how true and powerful this advice is, but that not enough people value or practice listening as a skill.
 It’s not exactly something you put on your resume that makes employers swoon, but it should.